REVENGE977/NewsBot/README.md

-NewsBot is a Discord bot which crawls various game's websites, such as the [CS:GO updates](https://blog.counter-strike.net/index.php/category/updates/) -page for CS:GO and checks for new update articles every 2 hours.
+NewsBot is a Discord bot which crawls various game's websites, such as the [CS:GO updates](https://blog.counter-strike.net/index.php/category/updates/) -page or [OSRS homepage](https://oldschool.runescape.com/) and checks for new news articles every 30 minutes.

-Whenever there is a new update article, it will send the article as a Discord message to all Discord channels that are subscribed to that game's news schedule.
+Whenever there is a new article, it will send the article as a Discord message to all Discord channels that are subscribed to that game's news schedule.

 **Purpose**: The purpose of this Discord bot is to automate sending updates about various games to Discord servers.